-Over the coming months, we look forward to highlighting the careers of many of our alumnae who are distinguished authors, and to exploring the lives of alumnae with literary connections who are perhaps not as well known.
+Over the course of the 2020-21 academic year, we have been pleased to highlight the careers of many of our alumnae who are distinguished authors, and to explore the lives of alumnae with literary connections who are perhaps not as well known.

-Our deepest thanks to those alumni who have already contributed to the project.
+Our deepest thanks to those alumni who have already contributed to this project.

 Eileen O’Shaughnessy was the first wife and literary companion of the novelist George Orwell (Eric Blair), though she intimated to friends that she had her own literary ambitions.
 Click here to read her profile, written by Veronica Lowe (Modern History, 1969), President of the St Hugh’s Alumni Association.